The goal of this website is to provide a resource for anyone who is exploring the world and themselves through photography.

 I did several years of client work in studio & commercial projects before I discovered travel photography.
 A couple of years into travel photography, I started Intentionally Lost to combine my passions for seeing the world through cycling & photography; and to experience the world with like-minded adventure travelers.

 My projects now focus on photography as art.
 I'm always looking to make artistic rather than literal photos.
-I consult with corporate clients to decorate their spaces with artworks from their own employees.
-If you're a business; you might want to consider my Employee Art Program.

 Random Personal Notes: